xonotic/xonotic/Docs/faq.md

 ## Mouse is too slow and sensitivity is at top (on Mac / Linux)

 Mac: The default mouse acceleration on Mac is very high and strange.
 The Xonotic defaults work fine with it but some mouse drivers seem to 'correct' the mouse acceleration and conflict with the Xonotic defaults.
 Try to **disable the option Turn off OS mouse acceleration** in the Settings / Input menu.
-Or the same via console: _apple_mouse_noaccel 0; vid_restart_ ([How do I open the console?]({{< relref "#how-do-i-open-the-console" >}}))
+Or the same via console: _apple_mouse_noaccel 0; vid_restart_
 Linux: A similar problem can arise on Linux.
-It's also Turn off OS mouse acceleration in the Settings / Input menu but the console command is different: _vid_dga 0; vid_restart_ ([How do I open the console?]({{< relref "#how-do-i-open-the-console" >}}))
+It's also Turn off OS mouse acceleration in the Settings / Input menu but the console command is different: _vid_dga 0; vid_restart;

 ## I can't switch to 32 bit color depth (on Windows)